 - Pulse surveys for employee feedback

 Resistance to change

 We get it: change is hard.
 Employees who have been with you since day one can feel uprooted when their regular day-to-day gets disrupted as the business scales.
 If you don’t approach change the right way, you could see high turnover from your most loyal team members.

 - Be upfront about upcoming organizational changes

-- Allow and encourage employee feedback and suggestions before change is implemented
+- Allow and encourage employee feedback and suggestions before a change is implemented

-- Run regular (monthly, quarterly… not just yearly) anonymous employee reviews to identify issues you can help resolve
+- Run regular (monthly, quarterly—not just annual) anonymous employee reviews to identify issues you can help resolve

 When other people onboard your new employees, it’s important to standardize their experience.
 While management styles differ, each new team member should experience the same introduction to the company—and stay aligned on mission and expectations as they grow.
 If your employees don’t know your company values, they don’t understand the work they’re doing… and can completely change your business’ trajectory.

 - Display your company’s mission statement and values in visible, high-traffic areas